nithinmanoj10/Genskill-Project/README.md

 <p>Try taking a short break after every interval and a long break after every four intervals.
 It is up to you :)</p>

-<p>If after a session is over and you still haven't completed the task, you can create a new session for the same task and continue where you have left off.</p>
+<p>If a session is over and you still haven't completed the task, you can create a new session for the same task and continue where you have left off.</p>